-The Manhattan is a tried and true classic cocktail and perfect during the colder months when people tend to go with the browner booze like bourbon and rye.
-There are many myths about the origin of the celebrated cocktail from it’s invention in the 1860s at a bar located on Broadway and Houston to a party thrown at the Manhattan Club in the 1870s.
-Regardless, the smooth and flavorful drink is a great way to kick off an evening whether it be in front of the fire or with a group of friends out on the town.
+The Manhattan is a tried and true classic cocktail and on that’s perfect during the colder months.
+There are many myths about the origin of the celebrated cocktail, from it’s invention in the 1860s at a bar located on Broadway and Houston, to a party thrown at the Manhattan Club in the 1870s.
+Regardless, the smooth and flavorful drink is a great way to kick off an evening, whether it be in front of the fire or with a group of friends out on the town.

-Mr. Tim Cooper, one of the partners and Beverage Director at New York’s Sweetwater Social, has put together a step-by-step process that goes into making a classic Manhattan.
+Mr. Tim Cooper, one of the partners and Beverage Director at New York’s Sweetwater Social, has put together a step-by-step process on how to make a Manhattan.

 Necessary Tools: Mixing glass, Bar spoon, Strainer, Jigger & Cocktail glass